A Fresh Twist on Sashimi: Simple and Refreshing Ceviche

 -

-In a bowl, mix olive oil and lemon juice at a 1:1 ratio.
-Add 4 spoons of balsamic vinegar and 2 spoons of honey.
+Mix the sauce: In a small mixing bowl, combine olive oil and freshly squeezed lemon juice at a 1:1 ratio.
+To that, add about 4 spoons of balsamic vinegar and 2 spoons of honey.
+Whisk the mixture well until it emulsifies slightly - the result should be tangy, slightly sweet, and silky.

 -